 Older stems used a conical "expander" nut, with a split quill (shaft) that would expand against the inside of the steerer, but the principle is the same.

 Once the stem is loose in the steerer, you can raise or lower it, and rotate it from side to side.
 If you decide to raise it, it is important that you don't overdo it.
 If you raise the stem too high, so that there's not sufficient length remaining inside the steerer, you might find the whole handlebar assembly disconnecting from the bike--your life will pass before your eyes and down you'll go!
-Most stems have a "minimum insertion" mark that shows how high it may safely be set.
+Most stems have a "minimum insertion" mark that shows how high they may safely be set.
 If you can see this mark, the stem is too high.
 If your stem doesn't have such a mark, a good rule of thumb is that there should be at least 2 inches/50 mm of stem inside the fork.

 If your bike currently has the stem lower than you'd like, don't get your hopes up too high that you can just raise it--most bikes already have the stem set to the max when they leave the shop.
 If your bars are too low, chances are you'll need to buy a new stem.